 Hearty and filling, this is a completely satisfying meal with a good nutritional profile.
 It pairs well with a small green salad tossed in a light vinaigrette on the side.

 And to top it all off, you just have to love eating out of an acorn squash (although the skin is perfectly edible too) – it’s pretty fun!

-If you’ve never had stuffed acorn squash, I hope this stuffed acorn squash recipe with wild rice medley inspires you to give it a try!
+If you’ve never had stuffed acorn squash, I hope this stuffed squash recipe with wild rice medley inspires you to give it a try!

-Stuffed Acorn Squash + Wild Rice Medley
+Stuffed Squash & Wild Rice Medley Ingredients

 How To Make Stuffed Acorn Squash with Wild Rice Medley